Skip to Content

 Kinnekswiss

-Just outside the city center, Kinnekswiss is home to a festive area that’s all about ice skating and eating–Wanterpark on Ice.
+Just outside the city center, Kinnekswiss is home to a festive area that’s all about ice skating and eatingWanterpark on Ice.

 Illuminated ice skating rink, tree, and food stalls at night in Luxembourg City.

-Formerly located at Place Guillaume II, the lights of the ice-skating rink shone against the dark sky and reflected off the ice, making the whole thing look like a brilliant winter palace.
+The lights of the ice-skating rink shone against the dark sky and reflected off the ice, making the whole thing look like a brilliant winter palace.
 Kids and adults made their way around the rink, some assisted by giant plastic seals meant to help those who were just learning to maintain their balance on the slick surface.

 Ice-skating rink trimmed with blue Christmas lights at night.